Secretchronicles/main-website/content/en/news/2016-04-10-results-of-the-2nd-gd.md

-After [a fairly long discussion][7], all team members decided in consent to chose [Redmine][6] as our future bugtracking system as it has a lot of nice and useful features (like especially dependencies between tasks as metadata with useful summaries in parent tickets) and it’s written in Ruby, which most of us find a nice language, allowing us to fix things in Redmine itself if we are uncontent with it.
+After [a fairly long discussion][7], all team members decided in consent to chose [Redmine][6] as our future bugtracking system as it has a lot of nice and useful features (like especially dependencies between tasks as metadata with useful summaries in parent tickets).
+In addition, it’s written in Ruby, which most of us find a nice language, allowing us to fix things in Redmine itself if we are uncontent with it.